UN peacekeepers face greater threats from complex conflicts | Technology

 UN peacekeepers face greater threats from complex conflicts

-The more than 66,000 United Nations peacekeepers are confronting greater threats today because conflicts have become more complex and are driven by an increasing number of factors ranging from ethnic tensions and the impact of organised crime to illegal exploitation of resources and terrorism, the UN peacekeeping chief said Friday.
+The more than 87,000 personnel in UN peacekeeping missions are confronting greater threats today because conflicts have become more complex and are driven by an increasing number of factors ranging from ethnic tensions and the impact of organized crime to illegal exploitation of resources and terrorism, the UN peacekeeping chief said Friday.

+Jean-Pierre Lacroix said in an interview with The Associated Press that even compared to two or three years ago, "most of our peacekeeping missions have a political and security environment that has deteriorated".

 What is causing this change in how UN peacekeepers have to operate are a number of factors starting with increased political divisions among the UN's 193 member nations, he said.